WeblateOrg/weblate/docs/user/translating.rst

 .. seealso::

-   You can find list of supported tools in :ref:`machine-translation-setup`.
+   You can find the list of supported tools in :ref:`machine-translation-setup`.

 .. _auto-translation: